 Getting Started With DropKit

-- Delayed Reveal – collectors mint your NFT placeholder image, then you reveal at a later time.
-Learn more.
+- Delayed Reveal – collectors mint your NFT placeholder image, then you reveal the final artwork they receive

 - Revealed Upon Mint – collectors will immediately see the final NFT when they mint from your drop page

 - Pre-sale List – collect wallet addresses and give your top fans special early access to mint.

 - Dutch Auction – minimize gas wars by offering an auction sale format for your collectors where the price decreases over time until you sell out or the price hits your set floor

 - Editions – every NFT in the drop looks the same but is created as a unique token for each edition

 - Free Airdrops – reward your community by minting the next NFTs in your queue directly into their wallet.
 Airdrops are free, you just pay gas to mint.

 DropKit is “BYOA” – Bring your own artwork.
 If you are doing PFP (profile picture) or generative art you may need to use a separate application to generate final art files using command-line code.